Free Nursing Tool

 • Overweight: 25.0 – 29.9

-• Obesity (Class I): 30.0 – 34.9
+• Obesity Class I: 30.0 – 34.9

-• Obesity (Class II): 35.0 – 39.9
+• Obesity Class II: 35.0 – 39.9

-• Severe Obesity (Class III): ≥ 40.0
+• Severe Obesity Class III: 40.0 or higher

-✅ Why Use a BMI Calculator?
+Why Use a BMI Calculator?

 • Quick screening tool for weight-related risks.

-• Standardized measure across populations.
+• Standardized measure used across many populations.

-⚠️ Limitations of BMI
+Limitations of BMI

-🩺 Health Risks by BMI
+Health Risks by BMI

-• Underweight: Malnutrition, osteoporosis, anemia.
+• Underweight: malnutrition, osteoporosis, anemia.

-• Overweight: High blood pressure, diabetes, heart disease.
+• Overweight: high blood pressure, diabetes, heart disease.

-• Obesity: Cardiovascular disease, sleep apnea, cancers.
+• Obesity: cardiovascular disease, sleep apnea, and some cancers.

-📅 BMI for Children vs Adults
+BMI for Children vs Adults

-🤔 Frequently Asked Questions
+Frequently Asked Questions

 How accurate is BMI?